marcusp478/marcusp478.github.io/essays/ai.md

 #### Final project

 The only assignment in this class that I've used AI for is the final project, which is for a reason you're probably not thinking of: the title of my teams' web application.
-To give a bit of background information, our project idea is a service that allows UH Manoa students to borrow listed items on the site from other students so as to not spend money on something you only need temporarily.
+Our project idea is a service that allows UH Manoa students to borrow listed items on the site from other students so as to not spend money on something you'll probably only need temporarily.
 Since we didn't have any ideas on what to call it, we asked ChatGPT, "Come up with a name for an item lending service where users can list items they're willing to lend other people for a certain period of time or request items from others", which it came up with names like "ShareItHub", "LendCycle", "BorrowBuddy", and so on.
 Even though they were pretty decent names, we decided not to use any of them.
 However, this serves as an example of how AI can be advantageous over a Google search since you can ask it questions that normally would only be able to be answered by another human being.

 #### Learning a concept / tutorial